LucaCerina/ampdLib/README.md

 - Scipy for tests

 ### Installation
-The library can be easily installed with setuptools support using `pip install .`
+The library can be easily installed with setuptools support using `pip install .` or via PyPI with `pip install ampdlib`

 ### Tests
 The tests folder contains an ECG signal with annotated peaks in matlab format.